rjblee/risk-assessment-flutter/README.md

-# risk_assessment_flutter
+# Safety and Hazard Risk Assessment App

-Safety and Hazard Risk Assessment App for Swift Learning
+Safety and Hazard Risk Assessment App for Swift Learning and Safety in Schools

 ## Getting Started